 Sexual Violence Disclosure Skills: A Sexual Violence Prevention and Support Centre workshop that provides participants with an interactive and practice-based virtual training for student leaders on how to supportively respond to a disclosure of sexual violence.
 This workshop touches on the link between systemic oppression and sexual violence that can impact and create barriers for those impacted by sexual violence.

 As a member of this committee, what relevant training have you received?
-Sexual Violence Education and Prevention Module
+Identify, Assist, Refer (IAR), and Sexual Violence Disclosure Skills

 Markelle Morphet (she/they/her/them), Mandrak Lab (UTSC)